veit/jupyter-tutorial/docs/productive/git/workflows/deploy-branches.rst

 yourself, for example if an iOS application has to pass the app store validation or you only have a fixed time window available for deployment.
 In this case, a production branch ``prod``, that reflects the code provided is recommended.
-Such a workflow prevents the additional work of ``git flow`` for releasing, tagging and merging.
+Such a workflow prevents the additional work of ``git flow`` for releasing and tagging.

-Assuming you have a ``test``, ``stage`` and ``prod`` environment, a merge request is first made for the ``test`` branch.
-If the tests are passed, the changes can also be adopted in the ``stage`` branch.
-When the QA decides that the code is ready for production, it can be transferred to the  ``main`` branch.
-This process can be repeated several times until, for example, the time for the going life of these changes has come and a ``prod`` branch can be created.
+Assuming that you have a ``development``, ``staging`` and ``production`` environment, then a merge or pull request for a feature is first made to the ``staging`` branch.
+As long as the quality check has been passed there, the changes and the code can be ready for production, the changes can be transferred to the ``main`` branch.
+This process can be repeated several times for new features until for example the time has come for the *going life* of these changes and a deployment branch can be created.

 .. _release-branches: